himehowareu/InsaneArch/README.md

 # InsaneArch
 The Insane CPU is a processor that is based on [BrainFuck](https://esolangs.org/wiki/Brainfuck).
 The main difference is that there are for instances of the interrupter that are interweaved.
-This means that we are able to do more then normal BrainFuck.If you would like to learn more about what you can do with Brainfuck you can read a copy of  [Brainfuck for dummies](BrainfuckForDummies.md) that is from https://docs.google.com/document/d/1M51AYmDR1Q9UBsoTrGysvuzar2_Hx69Hz14tsQXWV6M/
+This means that we are able to do more then normal BrainFuck.If you would like to learn more about what you can do with Brainfuck you can read a copy of  [Brainfuck for dummies](BrainfuckForDummies.md) that is from https://docs.google.com/document/d/1M51AYmDR1Q9UBsoTrGysvuzar2_Hx69Hz14tsQXWV6M/ and if you want to read more about how you do math with Brainfuck [here](algorithms.md); This is a copy from https://esolangs.org/wiki/Brainfuck_algorithms.

 For example the you could load the text: